plotly/dash/components/dash-core-components/README.md

 $ pip install -e .[dev,testing]  # in some shells you need \ to escape []

 # run the build process - this will build all of dash, including dcc
-$ npm i && npm run build
+$ npm ci && npm run build

 # install dcc in editable mode
 $ pip install -e .